ucsf-wynton/wynton-website-hpc/docs/hpc/howto/conda.md

 Next time you log in, the 'base' environment should no longer be activated by default.

-If you want to completely retire you personal Conda installation, and move on to only using `module load CBI miniconda3-py39`, you can uninstall your personal Conda installation that was injected to your `~/.bashrc` file by calling:
+If you want to completely retire you personal Conda installation, and move on to only using `module load CBI miniconda3-py39`, you can uninstall the Conda setup code that were injected to your `~/.bashrc` file by calling:

 ```sh
 [alice@{{ site.devel.name }} ~]$ conda init --reverse